kigenchesire/kigenchesire/README.md

 ### Hi there 👋
 ##  Iam Kigen Chesire
-Data Science | Analytics | Machine Learning | Deep Learning I am a Data Science enthusiast who's enjoying the never ending learning journey of this sector.
-I have good basics and understanding in Data Analytics, Machine Learning and Deep Learning.
+Data Science | Analytics | Machine Learning | Deep Learning I am a Data Science enthusiast who's enjoying the never ending learning journey of this sector.\n I have good basics and understanding in Data Analytics, Machine Learning and Deep Learning.

 Currently, I am working on some projects to add on my portfolio.